AndyL86/Portfolio1/README.md

  ![Product](docs/read-me/product-page.png)
  * The About Us section will allow the user to understand the varieties of tinting options available and make an informed choice on the level of tint they require
  * It also shows the user the benefits of window tinting
+ * The product page also includes a section dedicated to the legal aspects with a link to an external site for more information
  * As the page size decreases the text area decreases along with the font size.
 As the page size decreases to fit mobiles the about us and benefits become block and display as a list, making usability on smaller screens easier

 ### **Gallery Page**